hiepbkhn/itce2011/uncertain-graph-java/src/Readme.txt

 - HRGDivisiveGreedy.java: combine HRG-Divisive and modularity
 - NodeSetDivGreedy.java: use log-likelihood

-- NodeDivisiveDP.java: exponential mechanism with modularity Q
+- ModDivisiveDP.java: exponential mechanism with modularity Q
-- NodeSetMod.java
+- NodeSetMod.java: used in ModDivisiveDP
 - CutNode.java: used in NodeSetMod.bestCut()

 - NodeDivisiveDP2.java: allow to fix nodes to groups (reduce MCMC space)